 Want the cut files for all of the projects shown in this post?
 You can click here to find those!
 Just delete off any you do not want to make before cutting.

 I hope you will come back here and let me know how much you love this product once you have had the chance to use it!
 As you can see above, there are a few tips and tricks but overall it is an easy product to use.
 And it is definitely one that is going to change your crafting forever!
-So, pick up the supplies for one project at Michaels and experience the Cricut Infusible Ink difference for yourself!
+So, pick up the supplies for one project and experience the Cricut Infusible Ink difference for yourself!